smaltovna/Balzac-for-Jekyll/new.md

 I believe Python and MicroPython should be taught at Slovak High Schools, and so I started organizing workshops for teachers as well as giving presentations (EduTrack 2017).

-More info can be found on [http://linkedin.com/in/marekmansell](LinkedIn)
+More info can be found on [LinkedIn] (http://linkedin.com/in/marekmansell)

 ## My Talks and Presentations